iturdikulov/notes/chomsky hierarchy.md

 ---
-title: Chomsky hierarchy
 date: 2023-03-20
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Chomsky hierarchy

 > The Chomsky hierarchy, in the fields of formal language theory,
 > [[computer science]], and linguistics, is a containment hierarchy